jtr13/1201/Syllabus.md

 All tests are cumulative but weighted more toward new material.

-**For Test #1 and Test #2 dates, see CourseWorks Assignments.**
+As soon as test dates are available, they will be posted as CourseWorks Assignments.

-**For the date of the Final, see https://ssol.columbia.edu/ -- click "Exam List" and then "Projected University Examination Schedule".
-(In most cases, final dates are set by the University not individual professors.)**
+For the date of the Final, see https://ssol.columbia.edu/ -- click "Exam List" and then "Projected University Examination Schedule".
+(In most cases, final dates are set by the University not individual professors.)

 ## Getting Help